holochain/HOW/HOW/social/process/how/how-v1.md

 │  ├─ application/   // Ecosystem and Application standards and conventions
 ```

 All HOW standards MUST live as leaves of the tree.
-The only files that MAY live at the branches in the tree are a `README.md` file describing the purpose of that part of the tree, and any other files related to that description, i.e. images, diagrams etc.
+The only files that MAY live at the branches in the tree are a `README.md` file describing the purpose of that part of the tree, any other files related to that description, i.e. images, diagrams etc., and a file titled `_requirements.md` that specify the requirements for all documents below that branch of the tree.

 ### HOW Format

 HOW standards live as markdown file named `how-<VERSION>.md` at the leaves of this directory structure, where `<VERSION>` is the version number of the standard.
 The format of a HOW standard file consists of a markdown header and a markdown body.
 The content of the header and body MUST follow a template specified by:
-1.  merging the `_requirements.md` files that live at each level of the tree including and above the leaf where the HOW is being added
+1.  nearest parent `_requirements.md` above where that HOW standard lives in the tree
 2.  merging in any additional body sections or headers specified by a status change in a process flow template.

 The above format specification allows the templates for parts of the HOW tree to be contextually appropriate for that part of the tree.
 For example, `technical/application` standards require a "Reference Implementation" section, what would not be appropriate for a `social/process` or `info` standard.